mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_invoice_item

-<p>Updates the amount or description of an invoice item on an upcoming invoice.
-Updating an invoice item is only possible before the invoice it’s attached to is closed.</p>
+Updates the amount or description of an invoice item on an upcoming invoice.
+Updating an invoice item is only possible before the invoice it’s attached to is closed.

 <details><summary>Parameters</summary>